 The final two LASL reactors operated at Nevada, Pewee and Nuclear Fuel Furnace, were designed specifically for relatively inexpensive testing of improved fuel elements.
 Again, they were inappropriate for flyable systems.
-Although Pewee contained just 400 elements, one-quarter the number in Phoebus-1, test of a second version was canceled in 1971 because of funding restrictions.
+Although Pewee contained just 400 elements, one-quarter the number in Phoebus·1, test of a second version was canceled in 1971 because of funding restrictions.
 The power density attained in Pewee-1, 5 MW per liter of fuel, was the greatest observed.
-It was still possible to test the much smaller Nuclear Fuel Furnace the next year (only 49 elements with water moderation), but the entire program was canceled eighteen months later.
+It was still possible to test the much smaller Nuclear Fuel Furnace the next year (only 49 elements with water moderation), but the entire program was canceled a year and one-half afterward.